robertbiv/Crypto-Transaction-Tracker/docs/STAKING_EXAMPLES.md

 ### "Cardano showing wrong balance"
 **Check:**
-- Address is in Ledger Live (copy exactly)
+- Address is in your wallet app (copy exactly)
 - Cardano blockchain explorer confirms balance
 - Run `--year 2024` to limit to current year
 - Try with `api_timeout_seconds: 90`